コンテンツにスキップ

-The Kanagawa Prefectural Art Exhibition is the prefecture's largest open art exhibition, which has been held since 1965.
+The Kanagawa Prefectural Art Exhibition is the largest public art exhibition in the prefecture, held since 1965.

-This art exhibition was established with the aim of nurturing new talent, providing an opportunity for art enthusiasts working in a wide range of fields to inspire each other and present their work.
+This art exhibition was started with the aim of nurturing new talent, providing an opportunity for art enthusiasts working in a wide range of fields to inspire each other, and presenting their work.

-This year, 1,289 outstanding works were submitted from all over the country, and after a rigorous screening process, the grand prize winners were selected in four categories: two-dimensional sculpture, crafts, calligraphy, and photography.
+This year, 1,289 outstanding works were submitted from all over the country, and after a rigorous screening process, the grand prize winners were decided in four categories: 2D/3D works, crafts, calligraphy, and photography.

 This time, we spoke to the four grand prize winners.